Finally, I the System Message I wanted to see.

 The Adventurers are fighting a cross between a snake and a turtle.
-It has a turtle's shell, legs and tail, but it's head and neck is that of a terrifying snake.
+It has a turtle's shell, legs, and tail, but its head and neck are that of a terrifying snake.

-The snake have wounded two of the five Adventurers, which are lying in the back, with another Adventure trying to heal them with some magic-looking light.
+The snake has wounded two of the five Adventurers, which are lying in the back, with another Adventure trying to heal them with some magic-looking light.
 The remaining two are facing off against the snake-turtle.
 They don't have much of a chance.

-The two front-liners consists of a human male swordsman and what appear to be a goblin thief.
+The two front-liners consist of a human male swordsman and what appears to be a goblin thief.

 I'm not so sure about the last one, but he has green skin and purple-grayish hair on his head.
-Unlike the goblins I know about, this one has a round purple nose instead of a old-witch long nose that goblins should have.
-Also, this guy's ears are of the round kind, giving him a overall kind demeanor.
-He is dressed in a dark green hood, with a undershirt underneath and brown pants.
-Attached to his clothes are lot's of belts that's loaded with knives, bombs and other thievish items.
+Unlike the goblins I know about, this one has a round green nose instead of an old-witch-type long nose that goblins should have.
+Also, this guy's ears are of the round kind, giving him an overall kind demeanor.
+He is dressed in a dark green hood, with an undershirt underneath and brown pants.
+Attached to his clothes are lots of belts that are loaded with knives, bombs, and other thievish items.

 The swordsman is a human no matter how you look at him.
 Light-brown hair and somewhat tanned skin.
-Not that good-looking, but definitely not bad either.
+Not that good-looking, but not bad either.
 Two out of a scale of three, perhaps.
-He is dressed in light leather-armor and wielding a rapier-looking weapon.
+He is dressed in light leather armor and wielding a rapier-looking weapon.
 Wait, should I call him a swordsman or a fencer?
-Despite that, this guy may be dressed in shabby equipment like the thief-goblin, but there is like, something about him that tells you that this guy is someone you can depend on.
+Despite that, this guy may be dressed in shabby equipment like the thief-goblin, but there is, like, something about him that tells you that this guy is someone you can depend on.
 Kinda like a leader-like feeling.

 The magician in the back, trying to heal the other two, has dark green robes.
 Not that magician-like robe, more like a monk in a monastery type one.
 The magician has messy blond hair, with pointy ears sticki- wait a minute!
-That's a elf!
+That's an elf!
 Holy crap, first the goblin, now this guy, what's this, a fantasy all-star meeting!?
 No wait, it's a real fantasy world.
 Got it, you stupid demon (me).